guyernest/mdbook-exercises/SYNTAX.md

 - **Major**: Breaking changes to existing directive syntax
 - **Minor**: New optional directives or attributes
 - **Patch**: Clarifications, typo fixes
+**Code fences are required:**

+Solutions should include a fenced code block.
+The parser extracts code from the fenced block; if none is present, the solution code is ignored and a warning is emitted.